cruncher/sparky/README.md

     <h1 data-model="my-model" class="words-{{path-to.meta.word-count}}">{{title}}</h1>

-Sparky treats tags in the <code>class</code> attribute as individual tokens: it is safe to modify the <code>class</code> attribute outside of Sparky, and Sparky will avoid overwriting any new classes that have been added.
+Sparky treats tags in the <code>class</code> attribute as individual tokens: it is safe to modify the <code>class</code> attribute outside of Sparky, as Sparky avoids overwriting any new classes that have been added.

 #### {{tag|filter}}